kamicane/elements/doc/elements.md

 var text = myElement.text()
 ```

+### Returns

+If the `text` parameter is set:

+- (*elements*) The `elements` instance.

+If the `text` parameter is not set:

+- (*string*) A string containing the text in the element.

 domready
 ========

 Contains the DOMReady event, which executes when the DOM is loaded.

+Code that attempts to access DOM elements need to be placed within the 'domready'
-To ensure that DOM elements exist when the code attempts to access them is
+event to ensure that DOM elements exist when the code is executed.
-executed, they need to be placed within the 'domready' event.

 ### Example